 #10 Use the Right Hashtags

 Hashtags help your restaurant reach a wider audience of people following the specific keywords – so make sure you use them in your posts.
 Each hashtag you use should be relevant the content of your photo and video.
 Don’t use more than 1-2 hashtags per post though.
-To learn more about hashtag strategy for for different social media, see my earlier post here.
+To learn more about hashtag strategy for different social media, see our post about best food hashtags here.

 33 Restaurant Facebook Post Ideas